Key takeaways

 For instance, here are some things to make sure are complete before officially opening the new office location:

-• Make sure that all decor—including paint, flooring, and lighting—is complete before moving employees in.
-Moreover, limit post-move construction or installations, as they could be a distraction for people trying to work in a new place.
+• Ensure all decor—including paint, flooring, and lighting—is complete before moving employees in.
+Moreover, limit post-move construction or installations, as they could distract people trying to work in a new place.

 • Ensure that security and access control systems are installed and fully functional so employees and visitors can move freely around the property without being locked out.

-• Have all systems, software, and WiFi up and running ahead of time to fix all bugs before teams set foot in the new office.
+• All systems, software, and WiFi should be up and running ahead of time, and all bugs should be fixed before teams set foot in the new office.

 • If applicable, have desks, cubicles, and meeting rooms assigned to help alleviate confusion during the first few weeks.